|Learn how to build mentoring relationships with youth.|

 - Listens for undercurrent feelings not explicitly expressed by the speaker.
 Undercurrent feelings give you excellent insight into what's really going on inside your protégé and into attitudes and behavior that may have lasted a lifetime

 - Recognizes personal values and personal history revealed in conversation.
-This can include the kind of family a person grew up in, what's important to the person, what the person's view of the world is, how this person treats other people, how this person treats him or herself.
+This can include the kind of family a person grew up in, what's important to the person, what the person's view of the world is, how this person treats other people, how this person treats their self.

 The components of active listening: